By Alyson Hills-Martin

 In our newsletter, “The Lasting Impact of Promotional Products”, we educate our readers on “This or That Product”.
 The articles compare sustainable options to current production methods for the same product.
 (Join our mailing list at the bottom of our home page, here).

 Recently, two table covers, one made from rPET and the other PET, were compared.
 The rPET table cover material is the same as the PET table cover.
 Specifically, due to less demand, the rPET table cover is $10 more expensive to produce and has fewer colors.
-By purchasing a more eco-friendly style, the demand for plastic will go down and thus, less plastic will be produced.
+By purchasing a more eco-friendly style, the demand for plastic will go down, and thus, less plastic will be produced.

 Most manufacturers in the United States do not want to spend extra money to update their machinery to help pave the way for more recyclable options.
 Purchasing sustainable options lower the overall costs for everyone, creating a more sustainable future.

-Money talks and the demand for recyclable materials needs to rise to force companies to be more eco-friendly.
+Money talks and the demand for recyclable materials need to rise to force companies to be more eco-friendly.
 At MARCO Ideas Unlimited, we can help inform you of various options for promotional products, so you can participate in eco-friendly options too!